ibm-cloud-docs/cephaas/sds-cli-reference.md

 	If you do not specify a name for the new host, the system generates a name that is a hyphenated list of randomly selected words.
 	{: note}

+* PSK for the new host.
+Transport Layer Security pre-shared key ciphersuites (TLS-PSK) is a set of cryptographic protocols that provide secure communication based on pre-shared keys (PSKs).
+	* Flag: `--psk string`

 * The unique identifier of the volume to be mapped to this host.
 Must be in the form `[{"volume": {"id": "1a6b7274-678d-4dfb-8981-c71dd9d4daa5"}}]`.
 	* Flag: `--volume-mappings VOLUME-MAPPINGS`